10 reasons to go on a Great Ride

 Most trails can be ridden all year round, with each season bringing new aspects of nature and colours to the fore.
 While summer is the most popular time to ride, spring, autumn and winter are excellent alternatives for their cooler temperatures and fewer crowds.
-Many trails are also wonderful all year round, especially those back-dropped by snowy mountains brought into sharp focus through crystal-clear air.
+Many trails are also wonderful whatever time fo year, especially those back-dropped by snowy mountains brought into sharp focus through crystal-clear air.

 9 Soak up the sights at the perfect pace

-A bit of puffing and pedaling won’t stop you from relaxing and enjoying the ride.
+A bit of puffing and pedalling won’t stop you from relaxing and enjoying the ride.
 Cycling is a rewarding way to spend your days, allowing you to see the sights while making the most of great scenery, good company and much more along the way.
 As they say, getting there is half the fun.
 In the case of the Great Rides, it’s all about the journeys – that’s why we call them Ngā Haerenga.

 10 Great Rides feel great

 Call us biased, but we reckon few activities make you feel as happy and free as riding a bicycle.
 With the sun on your face, the breeze at your back, and blood pumping around your body, you’ll feel refreshed, energised and restored to your former glory!
-And there’s the satisfaction of knowing that – by exploring by bike – you’re leaving a light footprint, supporting local communities and getting to know the real New Zealand.
+And there’s the satisfaction of knowing that – by exploring by bike – you’re leaving a light footprint, supporting local communities and getting to know the real Aotearoa New Zealand.

 Kia ora!
 Enjoy the ride!